-HAWAII -- SCM, John Souza, KH6EL -- KH6USA, Army Day Show station at Ft.
-DeRussy, had 99 QSOs from April 4th to 8th using BC-610E, SX-28, and three-element rotary.
-Operators were W\$JXM, W4CCJ, KH6FJ, and KH6GH.
-The Honolulu Amateur Radio Club had an organizational meeting on April 21st adopting constitution and electing the following officers: KA, pres.; (Continued on page \$3)
+HAWAII - SCM, John Souza, KH6EL - KH6USA, Army Day Show station at Ft.
+DeRussy, had 99 QSOs from April 4th to 8th using BC-610E, 8X-28, and three-element rotary.
+Operators were W#JXM, W4CCJ, KH6FJ, and KH6GH.
+The Honolulu Amateur Radio Club had an organizational meeting on April 21st adopting constitution and electing the following officers: KA, pres.; (Continued on page 88)

-Whether you're "edging the band" or working the middle . . . it's a real satisfaction to know exactly where you are, right down to the kilocycle.
+Whether you're "edging the band" or working the middle...it's a real satisfaction to know exactly where you are, right down to the kilocycle.
 That's why DRIFT is the most important characteristic you look for in your crystal controls.
-Little wonder that tens of thousands of Amateurs-all over the world -prefer PR Precision CRYSTALS.
-They are truly LOW DRIFT . . . meet commercial drift standards.
+Little wonder that tens of thousands of Amateurs-all over the world-prefer PR Precision CRYSTALS.
+They are truly LOW DRIFT... meet commercial drift standards.
 PRs have a drift characteristic of less than 2 cycles per MC per degree Centigrade.
-This LOW DRIFT characteristic does not prevent PRs from giving HIGH ACTIV-ITY AND OUTPUT, traditionally demanded by amateurs.
+This LOW DRIFT characteristic does not prevent PRs from giving HIGH ACTIVITY AND OUTPUT, traditionally demanded by amateurs.
 You can get the EXACT FREQUENCY YOU WANT (Integral kilocycle) WITHIN AMATEUR BANDS, AT NO EXTRA COST.
 Accept no substitute!
-Get PRs at your jobbers. -Petersen Radio Company, Inc., 2800 West Broadway, Council Bluffs, Iowa.
+Get PRs at your jobbers.-Petersen Radio Company, Inc., 2800 West Broadway, Council Bluffs, Iowa.
 (Telephone 2760.)

-SINCE 1934 10 METERS PR Type Z-5.
+10 METERS PR Type Z-5.

 Harmonic oscillator.
-Ideal for "straight through" mobile opera- tion.
+Ideal for "straight through" mobile operation.
 High activity.
-Heavy drive without damage in our special cir- cuit\$5.00 DD Precision 20 METERS PR Type Z-3.
+Heavy drive without damage in our special circuit .....\$5.00

+20 METERS PR Type Z-3.

 Harmonic oscillator.
 Low drift.
 High activity.
 Can be keyed in most circuits.
 High power output.
-Just as stable as fundamental os- cillators\$3.50 CRYSTALS 40 & 80 METERS PR Type Z-2.
-Rugged, low drift fundamental os- cillators.
-High activity and power output with maximum crystal cur- rents.
-Accurate calibration \$2.65

-AZ, vice-pres.; GH, seey.-treas.; DU, AM, and GF, directors.
+Just as stable as fundamental oscillators \$3.50

+40 & 80 METERS PR Type Z-2.
+Rugged, low drift fundamental oscillators.
+High activity and power output with maximum crystal currents.
+Accurate calibration \$2.65 AZ, vice-pres.; GH, secy.-treas.; DU, AM, and GF, directors.
 IL has finally gotten Vermont on 28 Mc. using new HQ-129X with home-brewed R-9er preselector.
-IL is now at Barbers Point looking for a place to lay the rig down.
-BW copies WIAW daily and is maintaining complete file.
-DF lost one of its most active members in WIPJQ.
-KP6AC DF lost one of its most active members in WIPJQ.
+JL is now at Barbers Point looking for a place to lay the rig down.
+BW copies W1AW daily and is maintaining complete file.
+DF lost one of its most active members in W1PJQ.
 KP6AC now is with BS Ionisphere Recording Station on Maui.
 Leo's blue-eyed ir. operator was the first American born on Palmyra.
 DK has new Gon-Set 56-Mc. converter.
 IH is taming 807.
 Traffic: KH6USA 382, DF 36, IL 5.

-NEVADA -- SCM, N. Arthur Sowle, W7CX -- Asst.
+NEVADA-SCM, N. Arthur Sowle, W7CX-Asst.
 SCM, Carroll Short, ir., 7BVZ.
 SEC: JU.
-ECs: OPP, TJY, KEV.
+ECs: OPP, TJY.
+KEV.
 RM: PST.
 PAM: KHU.
 OBS: JUO.
 OES: TJI.
 KUK is on 3.5-Mc. c.w.
 LCK is a new man on in Boulder City.
 The Southern Nevada AEC meets at 7 P.M.
 PST each Monday on 3660 kc.
 The Las Vegas Amateur Radio Assn. held a meeting devoted to a demonstration of amateur radio for the teen-agers of Las Vegas.
 JU completed his 60-ft. vertical and final amplifier and runs 950 watts to it on 7- and 3.5-Mc. c.w.
 PZX has a new SX-25 receiver.
 SXD and JXH report activity on 7-Mc. c.w.
 JLN is on portable from his store in Vegas with a three-element 28-Mc. beam.
 KVF, the XYL of TFF, has an FB signal on 7 Mc.
 PGD reports good results on 3.5-Mc. c.w.
 GC has a "beeuteeful" 14-Mc. three-element beam at his location on the highest hill in Reno.
 BIC is back on the air.
 Traffic: W7KHU 162, TJY 68, CX 36, JU 36.